OUR PROCESS - THE PSW EDGE

 At Pittsburgh Stone & Waterscapes, our mission is to change the way construction is done worldwide.

-It all starts with the exclusive PSW Process.
+It all starts with the exclusive PSW EDGE.

 The administrative assistant is your first point of contact in the process.
 They are responsible for answering all inquiries that are submitted.
 Their primary goal when speaking with you for the first time is to identify the scope of work and ensure we are a good fit for your needs.
 All details from your conversation are entered into a detailed inquiry sheet and all information is entered in our project management system and assigned to the appropriate sales manager or sales managers who specialize in the type of project you are looking to complete.